GeoDiffuser: Geometry-Based Image Editing with Diffusion Models

 \subsection{Optimization}

 \coolname is a zero-shot optimization-based method that operates \textbf{without the need for any additional training}.
-We achieve this via optimization of the latents for edit guidance.
+We achieve this via optimization of the latents and null-initialized text embeddings for edit guidance.
 The shared attention guidance provides us with a proxy of where the foreground object must be placed after the edit.
-We formulate an optimization procedure for the latents, in order to fill in the disocclusions and penalize the deviation of the edit attention guidance from the reference attention guidance.
-The loss functions used to penalize the diffusion latents in the optimization (shown in Fig. \ref{fig:pipeline} (b)) are explained in detail next.
+However, it does not guide the inpainting of the disocclusions introduced by moving the object causing duplications.
+We formulate an optimization procedure to fill the disocclusions and penalize the deviation of the edit attention guidance from the reference attention guidance.
+The loss functions used in the optimization (shown in Fig. \ref{fig:pipeline} (b)) are explained in detail next.

 \parahead{Background Preservation Loss} Performing shared attention guidance along with optimization could result in the un-edited regions of the image to also be changed.
 We introduce a background preservation loss to prevent this.
 Let the mask $M_{\text{ne}}$ represent the non-editable region of the image.
 We define the background preservation loss as